Wise (formerly TransferWise) Debit Card Review

-We review the first debit card in New Zealand to make spending in foreign currencies significantly cheaper, and outline the costs, pros and cons
+We review the first debit card in New Zealand to make spending in foreign currencies significantly cheaper, and outline the costs, pros and cons.

-Updated 7 April 2021
+Updated 7 October 2024

-Summary of the Wise Debit Card?
+Summary of the Wise Debit Card:

-While we welcome the Wise debit card to New Zealand, it is not for everyone.
 This guide has been prepared to present the pros, cons and everything you need to know about the features offered.
 We cover:

-Summary of the Wise Debit Card?
+Summary of the Wise Debit Card:

 - The Wise debit card is easy to sign up to and packed with features.
 We see it as very similar to a travel money card, but cheaper in seemingly every sense.

 - There is a one-off $14 charge to issue the Wise debit card - this covers postage and account setup.
-After you pay the $14, there is no further ongoing charge (i.e. when the car renews).
+After you pay the $14, there is no further ongoing charge (i.e. when the card renews).
 Despite the upfront fee, we consider the ongoing savings to be considerable, especially when compared to a travel money card.

 - The Wise debit card offers a much better deal.
 You'll pay between 0.35% and 2.85% in overseas currency conversion fees.
-For popular currencies such as AUD, GBP, USD and EUR, you'll pay around 0.50%.
+For popular currencies such as AUD, GBP, USD and EUR, you'll pay around 0.35%.
 Additionally, you can withdraw up to NZ$350 free every 30 days from ATMs around the world free of charge.

 - The Wise debit card is available to all New Zealand customers.
 It also offers a free New Zealand bank account number.
+You can also open up accounts in other currencies (USD, AUD, GBP, EUR etc) to store money if you want to lock in an exchange rate.

-- Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
+Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.

 Signing up is straightforward, but there are some personal verification steps to complete.
 We outline the process below: